What is the Guarantee of Services to Citizens Act?

 What will I get on this website?

-In the GSC website, you can get information on the GSC Act, about the departments, the services offered by each of these departments and the forms and procedure involved to request the service.
-You can track the status of your service request with the help of the GSC number provided to you at the time of submission of your request.
+In the SAKALA website, you can get information on the SAKALA Act, about the departments, the services offered by each of these departments and the forms and procedure involved to request the service.
+You can track the status of your service request with the help of the SAKALA number provided to you at the time of submission of your request.

 Who is the Competent Officer?